FOOD ALLERGY FACTS

 What is a food allergy?

 A true food allergy is an immunological reaction to a certain food.
 It is not the same as food intolerance, such as lactose intolerance, which does not involve the immune system.
-Food allergies occur in up to five percent of children and two percent of adults.

 What foods can cause allergic reactions?